 Subcomponent 1a.
 This subcomponent will finance subproject investments identified by MCAs/MDUs in eligible qishloqs through the participatory Project implementation cycle as defined in Subcomponent 1b, subject to a negative list that includes housing construction and renovation or any investments that require the physical displacement or resettlement of people.
-Eligible investments in basic and climate-resilient infrastructure and services subprojects include, but are not limited to: (i) rehabilitation of existing rural drinking water supplies and sanitation systems to expand access, through innovative alternative models, to rural drinking water and sanitation services; (ii) retrofitting of public buildings for energy efficiency; (iii) rehabilitation of social infrastructure; (iv) rehabilitation of tertiary roads, walkways, and footpaths; (v) road drainage and strengthening the flood resilience of rural roads; (vi) bridge rehabilitation and construction (up to 10 meters long); (vii) upgrading of street lighting; (viii) improvements to public spaces; (ix) solid-waste management systems; (x) small-scale construction of public facilities; (xi) installation of antennas to provide wireless internet services; (xii) construction and rehabilitation of bus terminals and stops; and (xiii) energy supply activities.
+Eligible investments in basic and climate-resilient infrastructure and services subprojects include, but are not limited to: (i) rehabilitation of existing rural drinking water supplies (construction of drinking water supplies and improvement of existing drinking water supplies) and sanitation systems to expand access, through innovative alternative models, to rural drinking water and sanitation services; (ii) retrofitting of public buildings for energy efficiency; (iii) construction and rehabilitation of social infrastructure; (iv) rehabilitation of tertiary roads, walkways, and footpaths; (v) road drainage and strengthening the flood resilience of rural roads; (vi) bridge rehabilitation and construction; (vii) upgrading of street lighting; (viii) improvements to public spaces; (ix) solid-waste management systems; (x) small-scale construction of public facilities; (xi) installation of antennas to provide wireless internet services; (xii) construction and rehabilitation of bus terminals and stops; and (xiii) energy supply activities.
 This subcomponent will also finance services provided by design institutes and firms competitively selected and contracted to design subprojects prioritized by village residents.